xlcnd/isbntools/docs/devs.rst

 With ``isbntools.conf`` you can find methods to edit the conf file.

-    **WARNING**: If you inspect the library, you will see that there are lot of private modules (their name starts with '_').
+    **WARNING**: If you inspect the library, you will see that there are a lot of private modules (their name starts with '_').
 These modules **should not** be accessed directly since, with high probability, your program will break with a further version of the library!